Bob Fass: Influence

 In his book about life at WBAI, Playing in the FM Band, Steve Post describes Fass as "a gigantic man with receding blond hair and thick black-rimmed glasses, with hands so huge they appeared to dominate his enormous frame.
 His voice, soft and gentle, which I heard coming from the office monitors seemed somehow detached from his body."
 Post, who began as WBAI's bookkeeper before hosting a program of his own, The Outside, describes how Fass took him under "his ample wing" and allowed him to watch him at work, teaching him what he knew, demystifying the whole process.

 Julius Lester, a former SNCC photographer, recalls being so in awe of Fass that for the first year he did his own program at WBAI people constantly mistook him for Bob.

 Larry Josephson, who would become WBAI'S morning man and eventually station manager, remembers the first time Bob motioned him into Master Control: "It was like Dorothy entering Oz."

 Fass encouraged dozens of wanna-be DJs.
-His continuing impact is clear, according to Marc Fisher, author of Something in the Air (Random House, 2007), who says Fass has inspired countless other personalities like Sirius shock jock Howard Stern (who listened to Bob a lot as a kid), Tom Leykis in L.A., and Vin Scelsa, to ride the radio waves.
+Marc Fisher wrote that "some of the voices that would break the last taboos in talk radio a generation later were in [Fass's] audience."

 "I like the idea of sharing, from each according to their ability, to each according to their need," said Fass.
 "I want to connect people in one city with people in another.
 I think information can cure almost anything."

 "Like many others, Bob wanted to change the world.
 Unlike many others, he had access to the airwaves and therefore a very real opportunity to do so," says Sand.